 Painting over a metal surface is one of the easiest and most affordable ways to prevent corrosion.
 A layer of metal paint can serve as a protective barrier against moisture and other corroding agents.
 However, since paint itself is susceptible to chipping and deterioration, it is important to re-apply it whenever wear occurs.

-For tricks on applying paint to metal, check out our blog: 5 Tips for Painting Metal
+For tips on applying paint to metal, check out our blog: 5 Tips for Painting Metal

 3. Steel Lubricant